 - A switch creates a host route (/32 in IPv4 world, /128 in IPv6 world) for every directly-attached IP host;

 - The host routes are redistributed into routing protocol, allowing every other layer-3 switch in the network to perform layer-3 forwarding toward any host regardless of host’s location in the network.

 Does this sound like Mobile ARP from 20 years ago?
 Sure it does – see also RFC 1925 section 2.11.

 It already does.
 Microsoft Hyper-V Network Virtualization, Juniper Contrail and Nuage VSP use this forwarding behavior in virtual networks.
-Cisco’s Dynamic Fabric Automation (DFA) uses the same forwarding behavior in physical data center fabric, and Cisco ACI might be doing something similar.
+Cisco’s Dynamic Fabric Automation (DFA) used the same forwarding behavior in physical data center fabric, and Cisco ACI might be doing something similar.
+That’s also how some advanced EVPN deployments work.
 Not surprisingly, most of these solutions use BGP as the routing protocol.

-Finally, if you're using Cumulus Linux, try out the Redistribute Neighbor experimental feature, which redistributes ARP cache into a routing protocol.
+Finally, if you’re using Cumulus Linux, try out the Redistribute Neighbor, which redistributes ARP cache into a routing protocol.

 Interested in dirty details?
 You’ll find in-depth explanation in Overlay Virtual Networking webinar, which also includes step-by-step packet traces.

 - Added a link to Cumulus Linux Redistribute Neighbor feature.

 - Removed links to (now obsolete) Cisco DFA